CLRX/CLRX-mirror/doc/GcnInstrsVop3.md

 Unaligned pairs of SGPRs are allowed in source operands.

-List of instructions by opcode (GCN 1.0/1.1):
+List of the instructions by opcode (GCN 1.0/1.1):

  Opcode      | Mnemonic (GCN 1.0) | Mnemonic (GCN 1.1)
 -------------|--------------------|-----------------------------